hasura/graphql-engine/docs/graphql/manual/schema/relationships/create.rst

 use foreign-key constraints to create the relation.
 For example, while trying to create a relationship involving a view as foreign-keys can't be created on views.

-Here are examples to create relationships using the two methods:

-- :ref:`relationships-using-fkey`
-- :ref:`relationships-without-fkey`

 .. _relationships-using-fkey:

 Using Foreign Keys